Kedaar-NR/telemedicine/README.md

 Take a look!
-Full project is private.
+The full project is private.